CASFRI/CASFRI/documentation/inventory_update_procedure.md

 **4. If the corresponding translation tables have changed, load them using the CASFRI/translation/load_tables.sh script.**
     By default, load_tables.sh reload all translation tables.
 You can reload specific tables by appending their names separated by spaces as parameters to the script. e.g. "./load_tables.sh mb_fli01_cas.csv mb_fli01_dst.csv mb_fli01_eco.csv mb_fli01_lyr.csv mb_fli01_nfl.csv mb_fli01_geo.csv"

+**5. If some CASFRI helper function changed, uninstall and reinstall them using the helperFunctionsCasfriUninstall.sql and the helperFunctionsCASFRI.sql scripts.**

-**5. Translate the new inventories using the proper workflow/02_produceCASFRI/02_perInventory scripts.**
+**6. Translate the new inventories using the proper workflow/02_produceCASFRI/02_perInventory scripts.**
     Copy and adjust an existing script if none exists for the new inventories.
 Check that the count of translated rows in the casfri50.cas_all tables matches the number of rows in the rawfri tables.

-**6. Regenerate the flat tables like this:**
+**7. Regenerate the flat tables like this:**

     ```
     REFRESH MATERIALIZED VIEW casfri50_flat.cas_flat_all_layers_same_row;
     REFRESH MATERIALIZED VIEW casfri50_flat.cas_flat_one_layer_per_row;
     ```

-**7. Generate the gridded version of the flat table for the new inventories with queries like this:**
+**8. Generate the gridded version of the flat table for the new inventories with queries like this:**

     ```
     INSERT INTO casfri50_history.casflat_gridded